- What are applied and practicing anthropology?

 Who is the Graduate Coordinator and what do they do?

 Graduate Coordinator is A.J.
 Faas (408-924-5732), firstname.lastname@example.org.
 The graduate coordinator is responsible for facilitating the discussions that result in a high quality program that meets student needs, while conforming to the faculty’s beliefs about what is good practice.
 The graduate faculty members are committed to working collaboratively on developing and teaching the curriculum; the coordinator facilitates those discussions.
 The Graduate Coordinator is also responsible for making sure that practices in the department are consistent with those of the university so students can graduate in a timely manner.
-They are also responsible for handling the nuts and bolts of admitting students and helping students work effectively with Graduate Admissions and Program Evaluations and Graduate Studies & Research.
+They are also responsible for handling the nuts and bolts of admitting students and helping students work effectively with Graduate Admissions and Program Evaluations and the College of Graduate Studies.
 The Graduate Coordinator is here to help students understand the program requirements and to make sure individual students are following them, but your interests may not be the same as the coordinator’s and you are encouraged to seek out those faculty members who can best help you meet your educational objectives.

 How can I best work with the faculty?